Tuesday, 01 June 2021

 Microneedling can target specific skin concerns but is also a fantastic treatment for overall skin rejuvenation, helping to improve lines and wrinkles, transform skin texture and tone and increase firmness.
 But how do you actually do it?

 Home needling should always be done in the evening, giving your skin the best chance of rest and recovery.
-Experts in the field, like Dr Setterfield would encourage us to needle daily, but I normally recommend starting for 2 or 3 minutes a day, three times a week.
+Experts in the field, like Dr Setterfield, would encourage us to needle daily, but I normally recommend starting for two or three minutes a day, three times a week.
 You can then build up slowly, as you get more comfortable.

 It's also really important to ensure that only the correct type of ingredients are introduced to the skin, as poor products can cause irritation and damage - more on this later!

 1. Cleanse your face with a non-abrasive and non-acidic cleanser.
 I like Mesoestetic Hydra Milk Cleanser.

 2. Rinse skin thoroughly to ensure all cleanser has been removed and gently dry skin.